 Subject to an adoption, child arrangement order or residence or special guardianship order. no 2.
 Does your child have professionally documented special needs? yes no 3.
 Do you live within the ecclesiastical parishes of Middle Esk Moor or civil Parishes of Egton and Grosmont?
 A map showing the boundaries is available in school yes no 4.
 Does your child have a brother or sister, including half-step, or adoptive siblings, who will be registered as a pupil of the school at the proposed date of admission?
 If so, please give the names of all the brothers and/or sisters (and addresses if different from the one given above) yes no 5.
 Are you involved in the life of a church in membership of Churches Together in Britain and Ireland?
 Evidence will be required from your officiating minister to demonstrate parent/carer/guardian's regular attendance.
-(It should be attendance of at least once a month at a regular public service in the period from 01 September 2017 - 31 August 2018).
+(It should be attendance of at least once a month at a regular public service in the period from 01 September 2018 - 31 August 2019).
 A list of churches in membership of Churches Together in Britain and Ireland can be viewed at www.ctbi.org.uk yes no 6.
 Are you involved in the life of a non-Christian faith in membership of the UK Interfaith Network?
 (The major world faiths are those in membership of the UK Interfaith Network; in addition to Christian, it includes Buddhists, Baha'is, Hindus, Jains, Jews, Muslims, Sikhs, Zoroastrians.)
 Evidence will be required from your officiating minister to demonstrate parent/carer/guardian's Regular attendance.
-(It should be attendance of at least once a month at a regular public service from 01 September 2017 - 31 August 2018).
-A list of faiths in membership of the UK Interfaith Network can be viewed at www.interfaith.org.uk yes no
+(It should be attendance of at least once a month at a regular public service from 01 September 2018 - 31 August 2019). yes no